All Pictures

 4.22.2010

-This is the world's best banana split.
+This is the .
 It's got banana halves with a carmlized sugar crust, toasted almond slivers, whipped cream, and a scoop each of chocolate ice cream, strawberry sorbet, and fancy vanilla ice cream.
 And, of course, it comes with a cherry on top.

 3.31.2010